timebertt/masters-thesis-controller-sharding/content/30-related-work.md

 In such a setup, concurrent reconciliations are prevented by defining responsibilities for objects based on the namespace criterion.
 For this, controllers typically add a field selector to their list and watch requests to only retrieve objects and watch events for the namespace they are responsible for.
 If such controllers work with cluster-scoped resources in addition to the controlled resources, they watch all cluster-scoped resources in all namespaced instances.
-Controllers for cluster-scoped resources cannot be shared with this approach, as such objects are not located in a namespace.
+Controllers for cluster-scoped resources cannot be sharded with this approach, as such objects are not located in any namespace.

 Another approach for sharding Kubernetes controllers is to deploy multiple instances that each enable a distinct subset of controllers.
-For example, cert-manager [@certmanagerdocs] and Gardener [@gardenerdocs] offer such configuration options.
+For example, cert-manager [@certmanagerdocs] offers such configuration options.
 In such a setup, concurrent reconciliations can be prevented by enabling a given controller only in a single instance.
 In other words, this performs sharding based on the kind criterion.
 Similar to namespace-based sharding, this allows distributing reconciliations across controller instances for enabling the system to sustain a higher load.